deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 WARHORSE paused in pouring the last of the gravy into his mouth.
 "Come again?"

 "To the rank of Whitecrest attaché to the Mother-Supreme, part of her executive staff and, if need be, her bodyguard.
 A prestigious career move, on the face of it.
-The reality…" he sniffed.
+The reality..." he sniffed.

 WARHORSE just sat and listened, so Regaari pressed on.
 "The reality was I was now not involved in the investigation, was no longer part of the Clan's decision-making process, was a pariah in the inner circle and, though I theoretically had the ear of the Mother-Supreme, actually using it might have been seen as meddling in Female affairs, which would have politically and reproductively ruined me."

 "They de-clawed you."

 Regaari winced.
 The turn of phrase was intimately disturbing for Gaoians.
-"That's an…accurate description." he conceded.
+"That's an...accurate description." he conceded.

 WARHORSE nodded his understanding, starting in on the second HOOAH! bar.
 Regaari shook his head in disbelief.
 "What do you *have* in there?
 A black hole?"